 In depression therapy, you work with a therapist one-on-one to discuss the nature of your depression.
 The therapist will help you identify the source of the depression, which may extend far beyond the migraines alone.
 Experiences from your past, stress from your lifestyle, conflicts in your relationship, and many other factors may be contributing to the depression.
 After finding the source of the matter, your therapist will help you find solutions that fit your life, personality, and overall needs.

 Finding the Right Therapist for You

 Here at Sherman Counseling, we take the time to match each client with the best therapist for his or her circumstances.
 Many of our therapists have experience working with people with chronic pain.
-We also have specialists for trauma counseling, grief counseling, addiction counseling, anxiety counseling, couples counseling, and more.
+We also have specialists for trauma counseling, grief counseling, anxiety counseling, couples counseling, and more.
 When you contact our office at 920-733-2065, we will set you up with the right counselor from the start.
 All of our therapists are licensed, highly educated, and experienced in depression treatment.